Translations of this article are available.

 This will do fine:

-To control elements contained in div#main you can use contextual selectors in the CSS code.
+you can use descendant selectors in the CSS code.
 In this case it could look like this:

-In most cases CSS can be used to style logical XHTML the way you want without having to add any extra markup.
+In many cases CSS can be used to style logical HTML the way you want without having to add any extra markup.
 However, there are cases when adding some extra code is worth it.

 Validate first: When debugging, start by validating both HTML and CSS.
 Many problems can be caused by invalid code.

 Test in the most advanced browser first, then make it work in the others: If you’re using an old browser with a bad and/or erroneous implementation of CSS while you’re testing, your CSS will be adapted to that browser’s implementation.
 When you test in a more advanced browser, chances are things will not look the way you intended.
-It’s better to first make it work in the most standards compliant browser, and then adapt the code to less able browsers.
+It’s better to first make it work in the most standards compliant browser, and then worry about less able browsers.

 Understand the CSS box model: To get an element’s actual width or height, you add its padding